 In North Carolina, a licensed chiropractor is required to have a Bachelor's degree, have obtained their Doctorate of Chiropractic from an accredited chiropractic school (a 4 year degree with internship/externship), passed parts 1-4 and the physiotherapy test of the National Board examinations and passed the state jurisprudence exam.

-An interesting comparison of the contents of a typical chiropractic curriculum compared to a typical medical school curriculum can be found >here<
+An example of the contents of a typical chiropractic curriculum can be found >here<